After hostages and prisoners are freed, complex issues remain for Israel-Hamas ceasefire

 Among the most difficult issues left to resolve is Israel's insistence that a weakened Hamas disarm.
 Hamas refuses to do that and wants to ensure Israel pulls its troops completely out of Gaza.

 So far, the Israeli military has withdrawn from much of Gaza City, the southern city of Khan Younis and other areas.
-Troops remain in most of the southern city of Rafah, towns of Gaza’s far north, and the wide strip along the length of Gaza’s border with Israel.
+Troops remain in most of the southern city of Rafah, towns of Gaza’s far north, and along the length of Gaza’s border with Israel.

-The plan envisions an eventual role for Abbas’ Palestinian Authority — something Netanyahu has long opposed — but it requires the authority to undergo reforms that could take years.
+The plan envisions an eventual role for Abbas’ Palestinian Authority — something Netanyahu has long opposed — but it requires the authority to undergo reforms.

 The plan calls for an Arab-led international security force in Gaza, along with Palestinian police.
 Israeli forces would leave areas as those forces deploy.
 About 200 U.S. troops are in Israel to monitor the ceasefire.